paulmillr/noble-secp256k1/README.md

 Computes ECDH (Elliptic Curve Diffie-Hellman) shared secret between a private key and a different public key.

-To get Point instance, use `Point.fromHex(publicKeyB).multiply(privateKeyA)`.
+- To get Point instance, use `Point.fromHex(publicKeyB).multiply(privateKeyA)`.

-To speed-up the function massively by precomputing EC multiplications, use `getSharedSecret(privateKeyA, secp.utils.precompute(8, publicKeyB))`
+- If you have one public key you'll be creating lots of secrets against, consider massive speed-up by using precomputations:

+    ```js
+    const pub = secp.utils.precompute(8, publicKeyB);
+    // Use pub everywhere instead of publicKeyB
+    getSharedSecret(privKey, pub); // Now 12x faster
+    ```

 ##### `recoverPublicKey(hash, signature, recovery)`
 ```typescript